Vasa (ship): Recovery

 From the end of 1961 to December 1988, Vasa was housed in a temporary facility called Wasavarvet ("The Vasa Shipyard"), which included exhibit space as well as the activities centred on the ship.
-A building was erected over the ship on its pontoon, but it was very cramped, making conservation work awkward.
+A building was erected over the ship on her pontoon, but it was very cramped, making conservation work awkward.
 Visitors could view the ship from just two levels, and the maximum viewing distance was in most places only a couple of meters, which made it difficult for viewers to get an overall view of the ship.
 In 1981, the Swedish government decided that a permanent building was to be constructed, and a design competition was organized.
 The winning design, by the Swedish architects Månsson and Dahlbäck, called for a large hall over the ship in a polygonal, industrial style.
 Ground was broken in 1987, and Vasa was towed into the half-finished Vasa Museum in December 1988.
 The museum was officially opened to the public in 1990.

 Archaeology

 Vasa posed an unprecedented challenge for archaeologists.
 Never before had a four-storey structure, with most of its original contents largely undisturbed, been available for excavation.
 The conditions under which the team had to work added to the difficulties.
-The ship had to be kept wet in order that it not dry out and crack before it could be properly conserved.
+The ship had to be kept wet in order that she not dry out and crack before she could be properly conserved.
 Digging had to be performed under a constant drizzle of water and in a sludge-covered mud that could be more than 1 m deep.

 In order to establish find locations, the hull was divided into several sections demarcated by the many structural beams, the decking and by a line drawn along the centre of the ship from stern to bow.
 For the most part, the decks were excavated individually, though at times work progressed on more than one deck level simultaneously.